gan-pz/mceliece-figures/diagrams/README.md

 # Diagrams
-This directory contains diagrams generated for TVLA and ASIC layout.
+This directory contains diagrams generated for TVLA and ASIC layout

 # Directory Structure
 ```